2022 NASCAR Cup Series

-Following the Watkins Glen race, Elliott of Hendrick Motorsports clinched the regular season championship.
+Chase Elliott of Hendrick Motorsports clinched the regular season championship following the 2022 Go Bowling at The Glen at Watkins Glen International.
 Prior to the 2022 Xfinity 500 at Martinsville Speedway, Chevrolet clinched its 41st manufacturers' championship.
 Austin Cindric of Team Penske won the NASCAR Rookie of the Year honors.
+At the conclusion of the 2022 NASCAR Cup Series Championship Race at Phoenix Raceway, Joey Logano of Team Penske claimed his second Cup Series championship.